frank-dspeed/essential-js-design-patterns/README.md

-# Learning JavaScript Design Patterns
+# Learning ECMAScript Design Patterns

 <img src="https://raw.github.com/addyosmani/essential-js-design-patterns/master/cover/cover.jpg" width="350px"/>

-This is the source code for Learning JavaScript Design Patterns.
+This is the source code for Learning ECMAScript Design Patterns.
 It is licensed under the Creative Commons Attribution-Non Commercial-Share Alike 3.0 license.
-I hope you enjoy it, I hope it helps you learn, and I hope you'll support O'Reilly and me by purchasing a print copy of the book at [O'Reilly.com](http://shop.oreilly.com/product/0636920025832.do).

 Design patterns are reusable solutions to commonly occurring problems in software development and are a very useful tool to have at your disposal.
-You can read the latest version [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) for free at any time.
+You can read the latest version [online](https://frank-dspeed.github.io/essential-ecmascript-design-patterns).

-#### Why is this book needed?

-I wanted to write this book as I felt that patterns were an area a lot of new and intermediate JavaScript developers may not have had a chance to explore just yet and I'm hopeful my book will encourage you to check them out as they can be quite powerful.

-### Contributing and Errata

-I'm always welcome to feedback on how the book can be improved.

 #### Pull requests